riichard/boolean-parser-js/README.md

 # Boolean-parser

 This function converts a boolean query to a 2 dimensional array with all possibilities.
+This allows you to quickly and easily see what scenarios will equal true in a complex boolean conditional.

+For instance.
 ```
 a AND (b OR c)
 ```